What Determines the Cost of Packaging?

 All companies look at the cost of inventory and storage differently.
 Cost for space can vary widely from region to region.
-Anyone that’s faced a desire to grow their business or add a new product line but lacks the space to do so due to “supply inventory” understands that buying packaging at the next quantity break to save on cost per unit isn’t always a winning equation.
-If your packaging’s minimum run volume is larger than you can keep on-hand, partner with a supplier who can accommodate just-in-time delivery.
+While it can be tempting to buy packaging in bulk, its worth considering how you will manage any unused inventory.
+Contrary to popular belief, buying packaging at the next quantity break to save on cost-per-unit isn't always the most effective strategy.
+Instead of keeping all that inventory on-hand, partner with a supplier who can accommodate just-in-time delivery.

 An additional risk of surplus inventory is obsolescence.
-With today’s demand for fast paced changes to product labeling requirements, certifications, and customization to reach target audiences, it’s important to run right sized packaging quantities.
+The need to change product labeling, update certifications, or adapt graphics to fit a target demographic can all result in obsolete packaging.
+Thus it's important to run right-sized packaging quantities.
 This way, your money is not tied up in overstock inventory that is at risk of becoming out-of-date every day that it remains unused.
-Tossing out old inventory is the same as throwing away money.
+Tossing out old stock is the same as throwing away money.

-A successful packaging design should take into consideration the full use lifecycle of the package, including the labor required to assemble and load product into each unit.
+Successful packaging designs take into consideration the full use lifecycle of the package, including the labor required to assemble and load product into each unit.
 There are tools available to speed up manual folding, as well as automated solutions to maximize your assembly line.

 A professional Packaging Advisor can conduct time studies of your current operations to determine what solutions your business might leverage.
-Automation can potentially be integrated into your packaging design, equipment, or both.
-Your Packaging Advisor will determine if new equipment or a revised package design that reduces handling could improve your costs.
+Integrating automation into your packaging design, equipment, or both can save time and money.
+Your Packaging Advisor will determine if new equipment or a revised design that reduces handling could improve your costs.

-To accurately account for the cost of your packaging you must look at the big picture.
-Evaluating aspects beyond the hard costs will reveal areas of improvement and opportunities to improve your business operations and your bottom line.
+To accurately account for the cost of your packaging, you must look at the big picture.
+Evaluating aspects beyond the hard costs will reveal areas of improvement and opportunities to streamline your business operations and optimize your bottom line.